edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-supabase-and-postmark.md

 ## **Introduction**

-In this article, we want to explore how we can integrate Magic links with Supabase in a Remix application.
+In this article, we’ll explore how to integrate magic links with Supabase in a Remix application.

-Supabase built-in email service is rate limited, and at the time of this writing, only allows for sending 3 emails per hour; so we want to reach for an external email service, and we'll be using Postmark for this purpose.
+Supabase’s built-in email service is rate-limited (at time of writing) at 3 emails per hour; so we want to reach for an external service provider, and we'll be using Postmark for this.

-So, let's get started.
+Let’s get started!

 ## Getting started

-First things first, let's create our remix project using the `create-remix` CLI, and follow the steps
+First things first, let's create our remix project using the `create-remix` CLI:

 ```bash
 npx create-remix@latest